Djiit/github-copilot-dust/README.md

 > [!WARNING]
 > This is a work in progress and not yet ready for use.
 Documentation and code may be incomplete or incorrect.

+This is a GitHub Copilot extension that allows you to send messages to the Dust assistant.
+You will need to have an active Dust subscription to use this extension.

+> [!NOTE]
+> This extension is a "skillset".
+Refer to the [GitHub Copilot documentation](https://docs.github.com/en/copilot/building-copilot-extensions/building-a-copilot-skillset-for-your-copilot-extension/about-copilot-skillsets) for more information.

 ## Usage

 Setup up your application: https://docs.github.com/en/copilot/building-copilot-extensions/setting-up-copilot-extensions